 In essence, when I am applying essential oils to a tumor – it is almost more accurate to say that I am applying the essential oils to the tumor – not to the animal.
 Of course, the animal is a part of the tumor – it would be silly to try to disconnect that relationship.
 However, and especially in the case of a larger or more discrete tumor – an application of essential oils at the site of the lump – will be considered very differently than if I were applying to the animal as a whole.

 Dogs: The same recommendations exist for dogs as it does for other animals.
 It just so happens that dogs are a bit bigger, and often have more skin lumps.
-Following the directions and recommendations listed above for the various types of lumps is suggested.
+Following the directions and recommendations listed in Additional Advice for the various types of lumps is suggested.

 Most dog lumps, especially when not located in a sensitive area (eyes, face, etc…), can eventually support a neat application of Dump-a-Lump even once or twice a day.
 You can start with a diluted version, then move gradually towards a stronger and stronger application.